space55/nrcc-site/content/about.md

 ## Initial Deployment

-The first deployment of NRCC resources was
+The first deployment of NRCC resources was made to a datacenter used by one of the founders.